kliment-olechnovic/voronotalt_python/README.md

 ## Installation

-Install with pip using this command (it will download and build the C++ library):
+Install with pip using this command:

 ```bash
 pip install voronotalt